Bowel cancer: What you should know

 Bowel cancer- symptoms

-• A change in normal bowel habits such as diarrhoea or constipation for no obvious reason, lasting longer than six weeks.
+• A change in normal bowel pattern such as looser stool, going more often or constipation for no obvious reason

 How you can reduce your risk of bowel cancer